The Quality Crisis Caught at $28K: How Three Weeks of Checklists Prevented Revenue Collapse

 Net time cost from revisions: 2-3 hours

-Diego created checklists for all three core deliverables.
-Each checklist captured his morning process—the version that consistently scored 9 out of 10.
+The shortcut paradox is simple: when you skip steps to save time, you end up spending more time later on revisions and rework.
+Diego created checklists for all 3 core deliverables, and each checklist captured his morning process—the version that consistently scored 9 out of 10.

 Week 2 testing: Used checklists with three clients (one of each deliverable type).